 Grade/Subject SLO IAGD(s) 6th Grade Social Studies Students will produce effective and well- grounded writing for a range of purposes and audiences.
-By May 15: Students who scored a 0-1 out of 12 on the preassessment will score 6 or better.
+By May 15: Students who scored a 0-1 out of 12 on the pre-assessment will score 6 or better.
 Students who scored a 2-4 will score 8 or better.
 Students who scored 5-6 will score 9 or better.
 Students who scored 7 will score 10 or better.
 This is one IAGD (assessment/measure of progress) that outlines differentiated targets based on pre-assessments.
 9th Grade Information Literacy Students will master the use of digital tools for learning to gather, evaluate and apply information to solve problems and accomplish tasks.
-By May 30: 90%-100% of all students will be proficient (scoring a 3 or 4) or higher on 5 of the 6 standards (as measured by 8 items) on the digital literacy assessment rubric.
+By May 30: •90%-100% of all students will be proficient (scoring a 3 or 4) or higher on 5 of the 6 standards (as measured by 8 items) on the digital literacy assessment rubric.
 This is one IAGD (assessment/measure of progress) illustrating a minimum proficiency standard for a large proportion of students.
-11th Grade Algebra 2 Students will be able to analyze complex, realworld scenarios using mathematical models to interpret and solve problems.
+11th Grade Algebra 2 Students will be able to analyze complex, real- world scenarios using mathematical models to interpret and solve problems.
 By May 15: 80% of Algebra 2 students will score an 85 or better on a district Algebra 2 math benchmark.
 This is one IAGD (assessment/measure of progress) illustrating a minimum proficiency standard for a large proportion of students.

-9th Grade ELA Cite strong and thorough textual evidence to support analysis of what the text says explicitly, as well as inferences drawn from the text.
-By June 1: 127 students who scored 50-70 on the pre-test will increase scores by 18 points on the post test.
-140 students who score 30-49 will increase by 15 points.
+Grade/Subject SLO IAGD(s) 9th Grade ELA Cite strong and thorough textual evidence to support analysis of what the text says explicitly, as well as inferences drawn from the text.
+By June 1: 27 students who scored 50-70 on the pre-test will increase scores by 18 points on the post test.
+40 students who score 30-49 will increase by 15 points.
 10 students who scored 0-29 will increase by 10 points.
 This is one IAGD (assessment/measure of progress) that has been differentiated to meet the needs of varied student performance groups.
 1st and 2nd Grade Tier 3 Reading Students will improve reading accuracy and comprehension leading to an improved attitude and approach toward more complex reading tasks.
-By June: IAGD #1: Students will increase their attitude towards reading by at least 7 points from baseline on the full scale score of the Elementary Reading Attitude Survey, as recommended by authors, McKenna and Kear.
-IAGD #2: Students will read instructional level text with 95% or better accuracy on the DRA.
-Grade 1- Expected outcome-Level 14-16.
-Grade 2- Expected outcome-Level 22-24.
-These are two IAGDs using two assessments/measures of progress.
-IAGD #2 has also been differentiated to meet the needs of varied student performance groups.
+School Social Worker As a result of participating in a 6- week targeted intervention using an evidence-based social skills curriculum, 6th grade students will improve their respectfully greet peers and staff members.
+For each 6-week cycle: Pre and post- assessment data on appropriate social greetings, a articulated in an evidence-based curriculum: 80% of students will not demonstrate incidents of inappropriate greetings following the 6th week of intervention when entering or leaving school, when entering and exiting a classroom and when passing in the hallway.
+20% of students will demonstrate a 50% decrease in the use of inappropriate greetings following the 6th week of intervention when entering or leaving school, when entering and exiting a classroom and when passing in the hallway.
+Speech and Language Pathologist Students will increase their ability to comprehend and respond to "wh-" questions regarding a story or event.
+By June: •12/14 students will respond appropriately to "who", "what", "where", "when" and "why" questions regarding a story or event as measured by a district developed assessment.